 The modern supply chain is a complex and diverse place.
 Businesses that use third-party suppliers face a monumental task with the onboarding, verification, and maintenance of supplier information across both manual processes and disparate systems.
-The need for better solutions has only grown as modern companies are relying on hundreds to hundreds of thousands of suppliers to operate their businesses.
+The need for better procurement risk mitigation solutions has only grown as modern companies are relying on hundreds to hundreds of thousands of suppliers to operate their businesses.

 Supplier management software has become a crucial component of enterprise technology stacks as businesses manage a growing, diverse ecosystem of suppliers.
 According to IBM, as much as 50% of a company’s value depends on its supplier relationships, highlighting how critical this is to both procurement and overall business success.